antonfirsov/docs/2019/09-Sep/winforms-designer-preview1/winforms-designer-pr1.md

 ![](new-project.png)

-2. If you want to work with .NET Core project, don’t forget to install the .NET Core Windows Forms Designer, since it is not yet shipped inside Visual Studio by default.
-See the section “Enabling the designer” above.
+2. If you want to work with .NET Core project, don’t forget to install the .NET Core Windows Forms Designer, since it isn't yet shipped inside Visual Studio by default.
+See the previous “Enabling the designer” section.

 ### If WPF Designer doesn’t work